Erick-Helmeczi/PeakMeister/README.md

 Sheet 3: Parameters

 1. number.of.injections - Number of injections used during data acquisition
-2. ref.mass.one
+2. ref.mass.one - Lower lock-mass used for accurate mass correction
-3. ref.mass.two
+3. ref.mass.two - Upper lock-mass used for accurate mass correction
-4. ref.mass.window.ppm
+4. ref.mass.window.ppm - mass window to search for lock-mass peak in
-5. ref.mass.counts
-6. apply.mass.correction
-7.
+5. ref.mass.counts - Minimum peak hight requirement of the lock-mass for correction to be applied
+6. apply.mass.correction - Should the lock mass correction be applied.
+Correction will only be applied is "Yes" is set for this parameter

 ### Copyright

 PeakSeeker is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license